dolph/recipes/herb-coeur-a-la-creme.md

 - 1 tablespoon minced fresh chives
 - Kosher salt and freshly ground black pepper

-Line a 6-inch coeur a la creme mold or a 6-inch sieve with a few layers of cheesecloth, allowing the excess to drape over the sides.

-Pour the cream cheese mixture into the cheesecloth and smooth the top.

-Fold the excess cheesecloth over the top of the creme.

-Suspend the sieve over a small bowl, cover with plastic wrap and refrigerate overnight.
+Wrap the mixture in cheesecloth, suspended over a bowl using a strainer, cover with plastic wrap, and allow to refridgerate overnight.

-When ready to serve, discard the liquid that has collected in the bowl and invert the creme onto a plate.
+Discard liquid in the bowl and serve chilled with:

-Serve chilled with:

 - Crackers